Inflatable Body Pillows

 What are inflatable body pillows?

-While you classic dakimakura pillow cover comes in a standard size and shape, the vinyl variety offers a range of options which impact on the appearance and feeling in various ways, down to having penetrable body pillows for those wishing to get frisky with their waifus.
+While you classic dakimakura pillow cover comes in a standard size and shape, the vinyl variety offers a range of options which impact on the appearance and feeling in various ways, including having penetrable body pillows for those wishing to get frisky with their waifus.

 The inflatable body pillow designs are usually printed on a wider 2:1 height-to-width ratio compared with the standard dakis.
-Our standard shapes are the rectangular inflatable "daki style" pillows, the classic bop bag (or punching bag) with and without water-weight chamber, and the "blimp" shape.
+Our standard shapes are the rectangular inflatable "daki style" pillows, the classic bop bag (or punching bag) with and without water-weight chamber, the ride roll and the "blimp" shape.
 These come in three standard (deflated) sizes: 150 x 75 cm (standard), 180 x 90 cm (lifelike) and 200 x 90/100 cm (mega) sizes.
+These measurements are usually given in deflated state; when inflated, the sizes vary somewhat depending on the pillow style.
 Some of the narrower classic daki designs can also be printed on a 150 x 50 cm or 180 x 60 cm "daki style".
-We have entered a collaboration with SHOSU for "ride rolls", starting initially with a riding-friendly 150 x 50 cm (diameter) size that are made in larger numbers with monochrome screen-printed art.
+Additionally, you can get many of the body pillow designs printed on our fat and squishy air mattresses for fun in the water or bedroom.
+We have also entered a collaboration with SHOSU for "ride rolls", starting initially with a riding-friendly 150 x 50 cm (diameter) size that are made in larger numbers with monochrome screen-printed art at an economy price.

-The different shapes are suitable for different purposes and preferences: the rectangular pillows are good bed toys and suitable for SPH modification; the bop bags are decorative wheras the blimp shape is ideal for rough riding and heavy riders as well as SPH modification.
-In spite of being made of soft, thin 0.25mm vinyl (0.2mm for transparent products), all types can easily support an adult and can take copious amounts of abuse and over-inflation.
+The different shapes are suitable for different purposes and preferences: the rectangular pillows are good bed toys and suitable for SPH modification; the bop bags are decorative wheras the blimp shape and the ride roll ideal for rough riding and heavy riders as well as for SPH modification.
+In spite of being made of soft, thin, 0.25mm vinyl (0.2mm for transparent products), all types can easily support an adult and can take copious amounts of abuse and over-inflation.
 We do recommend the larger pillow types (lifelike, mega) though for large and heavy riders.

 Some designs place limits on the shapes/sizes of the pillow (due to layout and resolution), so you may find that not all designs come with all shape, size and mod options.
 The standard inflatable body pillows come in a satin-matte finish or in transparent vinyl.
-The standard body pillows can be configured with SPH mods (simple sleeve-type love holes).
-Some body pillows already offer this as an option in their drop-down menus but generally, most designs can be "modded" with SPHs, which is available as a separate option.
+The standard body pillows can be configured with SPH mods (simple sleeve-type love holes or inflatable ones).
+Some body pillows already offer this as an option in their drop-down menus but generally, most designs can be "modded" with SPHs, which are available as separate options.
 The quick deflation valves - small-sized ones for the pillows up to 150 cm and over-sized ones for the 180 and 200 cm pillows are standard too.

 Why are inflatable body pillows so expensive?

 The most significant factor in the price of an inflatable body pillow is the printing.
 The art of durable full-colour ink-jet printing on soft vinyl has only been mastered during the past few years and the Japanese lead the field.
-An important consideration is that the printing does not harden the material too much but also remains flexible and does not crack when the material stretches or is folded.
-Not every supplier can meet the twin requirements of good printing quality and suitable materials.
-Ironically, vinyl that is too soft can lead to cracking and chipping of the digital printing, which is more brittle than screen printing.
+An important consideration is that the printing does not harden the material too much but remains flexible and does not crack when the material stretches or is folded.
+Not every supplier can meet these twin requirements of good printing quality and suitable materials.